Info for survivors

 Safety plans

 Individuals in interpersonal violence related situations can struggle with what safety means to them and how to gain a sense of safety.
-Safety planning is one of the ways that someone can explore what they need to feel safe and understand what they need.
+Safety planning is one of the ways that someone can explore and better understand what they need to feel safe.

 Student Bill of Rights

-The State University of New York and Binghamton University are committed to providing options, support and assistance to students who have experienced sexual assault, domestic violence, dating violence, and/or stalking to ensure that they can continue to participate in college/University-wide and campus programs, activities and employment.
+The State University of New York and Binghamton University are committed to providing options, support and assistance to students who have experienced forms of sex-based harassment or discrimination (including sexual assault, domestic violence, dating violence, stalking, quid pro quo and/or hostile environment harassment), to ensure that they can continue to participate in college/University-wide and campus programs, activities and employment.

-All students who have experienced these crimes and violations, regardless of race, color, national origin, religion,creed, age, disability, sex, gender identity or expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status or criminal conviction, have the following rights, regardless of whether the crime or violation occurs on campus, off campus, or while studying abroad.
+All students who have experienced these crimes and violations, regardless of race, color, national origin, religion,creed, age, disability, sex (including sex stereotypes), sex characteristics, gender identity or expression, sexual orientation, familial status, pregnancy or related conditions, predisposing genetic characteristics, military status, domestic violence victim status or criminal conviction, have the following rights, regardless of whether the crime or violation occurs on campus, off campus, or while studying abroad.

 All students have the right to: